 Rolls-Royce and ANA had a program in place to replace blades on international routes, and because of altitude and hotter running engines, felt it was unlikely to occur on domestic flights.
 Proven wrong in that assumption, with the same irregularities developing, ANA was forced to adopt the early replacement program to its domestic operations as well.

-Over the next three years, Rolls-Royce will replace all Trent 1000 intermediate pressure turbine blades, and airlines will replace blades impacted by corrosion with new… Continue reading
+Over the next three years, Rolls-Royce will replace all Trent 1000 intermediate pressure turbine blades, and airlines will replace blades impacted by corrosion with new or minimally… Continue reading